TechnoPagan87109/CommunityTBNL/README.md

 Welcome to the CommunityTBNL (ToBeNamedLater) repository!

 This project aims to facilitate collaboration on the development of an open-source, replicable, near Post-Scarcity ecovillage.
-Our goal is to create a sustainable community where autonomous labor, combined with the utilization of energy and raw materials, can produce all the goods and services needed by that society at virtually no cost.
+Our goal is to create a sustainable community where autonomous labor, combined with the utilization of energy and raw materials, can produce all the goods and services needed by that society.

 What is Post-Scarcity?

-In this context, Post-Scarcity refers to a society in which autonomous labor efficiently gathers the necessary resources and energy to produce everything required without significant cost implications.
+In this context, Post-Scarcity refers to a society in which autonomous labor efficiently gathers the necessary resources and energy to produce everything at virtually no cost.

 Near Post-Scarcity Emulation

 At present, it is not feasible for a self-funded, small community to afford the complete infrastructure required for full Post-Scarcity.
-Therefore, our approach focuses on an emulation of Post-Scarcity, which I refer to as near Post-Scarcity.
+Therefore, our approach focuses on an emulation of Post-Scarcity, that we can refer to as near Post-Scarcity.

 Collaborative Learning and Labor